Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 ⚠️ Important!

-If you plan on going to a specific restaurant or shop, check if it’s open in advance, as most of them close on that day.
+If you plan on going to a specific restaurant or shop, check if it’s open in advance, as most of them close that day.

 The weather in Barcelona in October